Jo Tu Na Mila: Release and success

-The song was released by VYRL Originals on YouTube on 20 November, 2018.
+The song was released by VYRL Originals on YouTube on 20 November 2018.
 The song crossed 15 million views within a few days of its release.
 It received the highest views for a Pakistani song in one day on YouTube.
 The song passed 100 million views on YouTube on 4 May 2020.

 In 2020, the song was accused of copying the melody of "A Town with an Ocean View," a song by Japanese composer Joe Hisaishi featured in the Studio Ghibli film Kiki's Delivery Service.

 Music video

 The song's music video, directed by Yasir Jaswal, features Asim Azhar, Iqra Aziz and Waleed Khalid.
-The video begins with aerial shot of city, and shows Azhar following his girlfriend who is on a date with another man.
+The video begins with an aerial shot of a city, and shows Azhar following his girlfriend who is on a date with another man.
 After following for a while, he chooses to leave, and is finally seen burning pictures of the two of them, ready to move on from the relationship.